David-Billingsley/Easy_Email_Template/readme.md

-# easy_email_template
+# easy-email-template
     This is to allow beginners to easily send emails.
 This project contains some basic templates.
 This package is only possible due to the nodemailer package.
-    This is just an easy wraper for users to use nodemailer in a quick way.
+    This is just an easy wrapper for users to use nodemailer in a quick way.

 ## textEmail
     This function sends email with only text based body.